viccon/sturdyc/README.md

 ```

 Above we can see that the underlying data source was only visited **once**, and
-that the remaining background refreshes that the in-memory cache performed went
+that the remaining background refreshes that the in-memory cache performed only
-only went to the distributed storage.
+went to the distributed storage.

 # Distributed storage early refreshes